YasmeenAlmuhanna/yasmeenalmuhanna.com/_projects/fuelnutrition.markdown

                 <h3>The First<br/>Impression</h3>
                 <div class="sub-section-line" style="color: #F87A3B;"></div>
             </div>
-            <p>Material consistency needs to be maintained within the spaces.
-Visual and functional connectivity would be advantageous for product and Fuel-Bar sales.</p>
+            <p>The client and I agreed that customers' first interaction with the space will be through the reception - waiting room and fuel bar.
+Material consistency should to be maintained within the spaces.
+Visual and functional connectivity between those 3 spaces would be advantageous for product sales.</p>
         </div>
         <div class="sub-section-img"  style="width:50%">
             <img src="/img/fuelnutrition/trinity.png" alt="Areas of Interest">